broadinstitute/polyphonia/README.md

 (If you run both of these commands in succession, you will run into an error: `Error: file already exists at file path to write to`.
 Use option `--overwrite TRUE` to allow file overwriting, or `exit` and [regenerate the container](#getting-started) to start over.)

 #### Output Files

 By default, all intermediate and output files are stored in the current working directory.
-In this example, we saved our output table in `/opt/polyphonia/test/outputs/test1_potential_cross_contamination.txt`, our plate visualizations in the directory `/opt/polyphonia/test/test1_plate_visualizations`, and our intermediate and temporary files in the directory `/opt/polyphonia/test/test1_intermediate_files`.
+In this example, we specified output paths and directories for our output files.

+Our output table in is in `/opt/polyphonia/test/outputs/test1_potential_cross_contamination.txt`.

 TODO

+Our plate visualizations are in the directory `/opt/polyphonia/test/test1_plate_visualizations`.

+TODO

+Our intermediate and temporary files in the directory `/opt/polyphonia/test/test1_intermediate_files`.

 ### With Heterozygosity Tables and Aligned Consensus Genomes